 In general, individuals with income below 100% of the FPL are not eligible for a premium tax credit (see Chapter 4).
-194,195 However, if an individual anticipates that his or her annual income will qualify him or her for a premium tax credit, but at the end of the year the individual's actual taxable income falls below 100% of the FPL, the individual is not required to repay the APTC.
+195,196 However, if an individual anticipates that their annual income will qualify the individual for a premium tax credit, but at the end of the year the individual's actual taxable income falls below 100% of the FPL, the individual is not required to repay the APTC.
 The individual is eligible for the premium tax credit and, for reconciliation purposes, the amount of tax credit is calculated based on actual income as reflected on the tax return.
-196 Please see IRS Publication 974 for additional information.
+197 Please see IRS Publication 974 for additional information.